US EXPAT TAX …A CLOSE LOOK

 FOREIGN AMOUNT EXCLUDABLE

-If your tax home is in a foreign country and you qualify under either the bona fide residence test or physical presence test for all of the calendar year, you can exclude your foreign income earned during the year up to $91,400.
-However, if you qualify under either test for only part of the year, you must reduce ratably the $91,400 maximum based on the number of days within the tax year you qualified under one of the two tests.
+If your tax home is in a foreign country and you qualify under either the bona fide residence test or physical presence test for all of the calendar year, you can exclude a limited amount of foreign income earned during the year.
+However, if you qualify under either test for only part of the year, you must reduce the exclusion based upon the number of days within the tax year you qualified under one of the two tests.

 FOREIGN HOUSING EXCLUSION